Who are we?

 SERC has developed expertise with a number of tools to help us achieve our goals.

-Workshops are an excellent way to bring people together to develop a community vision and action plan.
+Workshops are an excellent way to bring people together to learn from one another or to develop a community vision and action plan.
 They also provide a lower-distraction environment for busy faculty members to come together and create new educational materials or address a particular pedagogical issue.
 SERC is involved in a wide variety of workshops ranging from one time opportunities (Chronos Workshop), topical series (Teaching Quantitative Skills) to an integrated workshop series aimed at holistic professional development (On the Cutting Edge).

 - Web Resources

-SERC has developed websites on scales from a few pages supporting a workshop (e.g. Cows, Colleges, and Curriculum) to large integrated sites serving hundreds of thousands of users (e.g. Integrating Research and Education).
-These sites are all built using our Content Management System which is specifically designed to enable educators across the country to share their knowledge in formats that support easy use by teachers and faculty.
+SERC has developed websites on scales from a few pages supporting a workshop (e.g. Cows, Colleges, and Curriculum) to large integrated sites with thousands of pages serving millions of users each year (e.g. Content Management System which is specifically designed to enable educators across the country to share their knowledge in formats that support easy use by teachers and faculty.
 The CMS incorporates digital library tools that enable easy referencing, reorganizing and reuse of resources to facilitate the development of new ideas that build on past work.
 These tools also make web resources on SERC sites easy to find with Google and shareable with other educational digital libraries.
 SERC websites are a great way to disseminate best-practices (Starting Point: Teaching Introductory Geoscience) and provide access to new educational and science research (Cutting Edge: Discoveries from Mars).
 They also provide new ways of introducing real data (Using Data in the Classroom) and authentic research into the classroom.

 - Evaluation and Research